-Consider the tone, style, level of information, and assumptions the author makes about the reader.
-If not, reconsider the database or index you are searching.
+Consider the tone, style, level of information, and the assumptions the author makes about the reader.
+If not, reconsider the online resource or index you are searching.

 Starting Your Research by University of California Santa Cruz, University Library is licensed under a Creative Commons Attribution 3.0 License.
 Some content has been modified to suit the curricular and research needs of Yale-NUS College.
 All changes are licensed under a Creative Commons Attribution 4.0 International License.